-There are a huge range of optical cables available and their use varies depending on the application required.
+There is a huge range of optical cables available and their use varies depending on the application required.

 The optical receiver reconverts the optical signal back into an electrical signal.
-They key part of most optical receivers is the photodetector.
+The key part of most optical receivers is the photodetector.

 Advantages of Fiber Optic Transmission

-There are a number of advantages for using fiber optic transmission systems:
+There are a number of advantages to using fiber optic transmission systems:

-No other cable-based transmission medium is can offer the same bandwidth that fiber does.
-In comparison to copper cabling for example, the volume of data that can be transmitted is far greater with fiber.
+No other cable-based transmission medium can offer the same bandwidth that fiber does.
+In comparison to copper cabling, for example, the volume of data that can be transmitted is far greater with fiber.

-Fiber transmission is capable of transmitting with much less power loss across larger distances.
+Fiber transmission can transmit with much less power loss across larger distances.